 During the joint sitting of the Committee on Gender and the Committee on Health in Praia from 2 to 10 August 2019, PAP held an experience-sharing session on "Getting to Equal: The Disability Inclusion Advantage".
-Following consultations on the Draft Model Disability Law, upcoming consultations in Senegal for the Western and Central Regions and in South Africa for the Southern region.
+Following consultations on the Draft Model Disability Law, Members were briefed by Representatives from Africa Disability Alliance (ADA) on the upcoming consultations in Senegal for the Western and Central Regions and in South Africa for the Southern region.
 At the session, Members were updated on the achievements and future steps in formulating the Model Disability Law for presentation and adoption during the October 2019 Session.